rawnics/mm-api/MM/README.md

 git push origin develop
 git push origin master

-# Create a pull request for AWNICS repo fron your forked branch
+# Create a pull request for AWNICS repo from your forked branch

 # Build
-npm install (and all other usage docs in this `README` apply).
+mvn install (and all other usage docs in this `README` apply).

 ```